 Font and Colors

 The logo is in red.
 Interestingly, the logo was not always red.
-Alexander Sturm proposed this version, but after his death, the image was in mourning for many years, remaining black.
+Alexander Sturm proposed this version, but after his death, the image remained black for many years in mourning.
 The color symbolizes death, and cold weapons indicate that the fire was extinguished by one of the master’s associates.
-The flame was rekindled 50 years after releasing their first pistol, the 22 Ruger Standard.
+The flame was rekindled 50 years after the release of their first pistol, the .22 Ruger Standard.

 Red is the color of the shot, of blood, of struggle.
 A symbol of love for their cause, the pursuit of progress.